ultimate271/notes/book/agnostic/firstdraft.md

 irrefutable claim that we can make.
 But the next claim, the claim about the uniqueness of the inner as the only thing that we have absolute knowledge of, is something of an extension out from that.
 It says, "this is how I wish to proceed with our thinking.
-This is our next stop on the journey"
+This is our next stop on the journey" And as we continue on with our journey, our claims will become further and further from this nucleous, but at every point, we will aim to justify our steps along the journey as best we can, and each point will become more and more "food for thought" as we go on.
+If we restricted ourselves to talk only about the things to which we have absolute knowledge on, we would not have very much interesting to talk about.

 So, to raise the confidence in our uniqueness claim, I wish to make the opposite claim, that "there is something else besides the inner that we can